amitjohney/sylvatest/docs/security.md

 Rather than using the internal PKI to sign the certificates of the exposed services, it is possible to import certificates signed by a trusted PKI.
 It improves the level of confidence in the received server certificates and avoids importing CA certificates in the browser (assuming that the CA certificate of the trusted CA is already part of the system bundle).

 The steps to follow are:

 1. Create pairs of private key and certificate for every exposed service

-   The way to obtain certificates depends on the authority delivering them, on the organisation of the project, ...
-   The script `./tools/generate_csr.sh` automates the generation of a key and of a CSR for each exposed service and can serve as an example.
+   The way to obtain certificates depends on the authority delivering them, on the organisation of the project, ...The script `./tools/generate_csr.sh` automates the generation of a key and of a CSR for each exposed service and can serve as an example.
 It expects one argument which is the domain of the platform being deployed.
 Environment values can be used to configure the subject of the certificates.
 Run `./tools/generate_csr.sh --help` for additional details.
 The CSRs can then be sent to the PKI which provides a certificate in return.
 2. Add to `secrets.yaml` the dictionary `external_certificates`, with a `cacert` attribute to store external CA certificates (there can be several of them), and for each exposed service a `cert` and `key` attribute that can be set with the corresponding values.

    ```